ahd-iklam/ascii-art-web/README.md

 ### How to Run the Program
 1. install Golang in your computer
-2. Clone the repo from gitea
+2. Clone the repo from GitHub
 3. Open the terminal in the root directory
 4. whithin the terminal Run `go run main.go` or `go run main.go`
 5. Open new tab in browser open this URL `http://localhost:8080`.